 Would you like to schedule library instruction sessions for your courses?

 Here are some handy materials for your courses or syllabus.

-The main viewing location is the Media Center in the Douglass Library.
-There are smaller viewing facilities (20 students maximum) in Alexander Library and Carr Library.
+There are viewing locations in Douglass Library and smaller facilities (20 students maximum) in Alexander Library and Carr Library.
 Robeson Library has a suite of playback stations in its Reference Section, on the first floor.